earlNameless/passman/README.md

 passman
 =======

 Password manager with minimal code.
+Why?
+Because others have too much code for me to trust them.

 Goals
 -----